Motorway Services Online

 In 2003 Roadchef started sponsoring several haulage firms in order to generate publicity.
 They also said that they were in talks with Tesco Metro about opening stores at their service areas, and began to invest in their company-owned forecourts, introducing the likes of Spar, Costa, Delice de France and Rollover.

-Roadchef were trialling the idea of a 'RoadCard', a loyalty card for Roadchef users that could be used at Stafford and Strensham.
-This was eventually pulled due to lack of interest.
+Roadchef were trialling the idea of a 'RoadCard', a loyalty card for Roadchef users that could be used at Stafford and Strensham which was able to physically display the number of points held.
+This was eventually pulled due to lack of interest and technology moving forwards.

 Roadchef offer a free BT WiFi service for all customers, something which proved popular and was later followed up on by other operators.